RandikaPrageeth/HR-Management-System/README.md

 # HRMS
-HR Managment System
+Employee Management System built to streamline the onboarding process by allowing users to add, validate, and store new employee records.

 Login Window